BuidlGuidl/oracle-challenge/README.md

 1. **`addOracle(address oracle)`** - Adds a SimpleOracle contract to the whitelist

    * ✔️ Validates the oracle address is not zero

    * 🧪 Checks for duplicates in the existing list

    * ➕ Adds the SimpleOracle to the `oracles` array

    * 📣 Emits the `OracleAdded` event

 2. **`removeOracle(uint256 index)`** - Removes a SimpleOracle from the whitelist

    * ✔️ Validates the index is within bounds

    * ➖ Efficiently removes the oracle (swaps with last element)

    * 📣 Emits the `OracleRemoved` event

 3. **`getPrice()`** - Aggregates prices from all whitelisted SimpleOracle contracts

    * 🔁 Loops through each SimpleOracle in the whitelist

    * 📡 Calls `getPrice()` on each SimpleOracle to get `(price, timestamp)`

    * 🧹 Filters out stale prices (older than 10 seconds)

+   * ⛔️ Reverts if all prices are stale

    * 🧮 Calculates the median of valid prices

-* ⛔️ Reverts if no valid prices are available

 #### 🤔 Key Insights: